Purdue-CSUSB/CS-193-S2018/Labs/Lab1/README.md

     Working Directory:  ~/cs193lab1/

-                        (may not explicitly list files in command)
+    Desired Action:     move the dog sounds from the cat/sounds/ folder to dog/sounds/ folder (may not explicitly list files in command)

     Write the answer under the Task 3 block.
 Make sure not to put '#' before your answer.